OCHyams/dexter/LTL_work.md

     Until(BinaryTemporal)
       list: Proposition
 ```
 The binary operators all take a list argument.
-This is syntactic sugar for a<br/>
+This is syntactic sugar for a
 chained sequence of operators.
-Operator associativity is important because<br/> is applies when resolving a chain like this.
+Operator associativity is important because is
+applies when resolving a chain like this.
 ```
 Until(x, y, z) == Until(x, Until(y, z))
 ```
-Which Reads "Z must hold at some point, until then y must hold, and until then<br/> x must hold."
+Which Reads "Z must hold at some point, until then y must hold, and until then x
+must hold."

 ### Examples
 Dexter/FoldBranchToCommonDest/test.cpp